Burnt Oak tube station

-Burnt Oak is a London Underground station in Burnt Oak, North London.
+Burnt Oak is a London Underground station in Burnt Oak, a suburb of north-west London.
 It is located on Watling Avenue, off the A5 (the Edgware Road, originally a Roman road known as Watling Street).
 The station is on the Edgware branch of the Northern line, between Edgware and Colindale stations.
 It is in London fare zone 4.

 Location

 Burnt Oak is on Watling Avenue, situated near the Burnt Oak Library, separated by the rail tracks.
 The station serves a moderate residential area.
 Rows of shops are along Watling Avenue.
 Barnfield Primary School, Burnt Oak Brook, Goldbeaters Primary School, Barnet Burnt Oak Leisure Center and Edgware Community Hospital are nearby.

 History

 The station was designed by architect Stanley Heaps and opened as Burnt Oak (for Watling) on 27 October 1924, two months after the opening of the Hendon Central to Edgware extension of the Charing Cross, Euston and Hampstead Railway.
 For a while, the station was going to be named "Sheves Hill", and this name appears on a version of the Underground map from 1924.
 On a later version "Sheves Hill" is crossed out with "Burnt Oak" printed on the side.
 The station was originally provided with a temporary structure before the final ticket office building was constructed in 1925.
 The suffix was dropped from the name about 1950.

 In 2018, it was announced that the station would gain step-free access by 2022, as part of a £200m investment to increase the number of accessible stations on the Tube.

 In March 2025, a plaque was unveiled at the station to mark its centenary.